Classroom accommodations for anxiety

 • Give extended time on tests and/or separate test-taking space to reduce performance anxiety.

-• Allow use of word banks, cheat sheets, or fact cards for tests (for students who freeze or “go blank” during in-class tests).
+• Allow word banks, notes, and fact cards for tests (for students who freeze or “go blank” during in-class tests).

 • Set time limits for homework or reduce the amount of homework.